 Disciplinary Withdrawal: Students assigned a disciplinary withdrawal have egregiously violated the policies of the university.
 Disciplinary withdrawal serves as a temporary expulsion.
 Students will not be allowed to return to the university or attend any event sponsored by the university without prior written consent from the Vice President of Student Services.
 Students must follow guidelines given by the Student Life Office for re-admittance.
 Two (2) disciplinary withdrawals may result in expulsion.
-Students assigned a disciplinary withdrawal, even for a short period of time, may face additional consequences in other areas such as tuition, residence hall costs, and fees (withdrawal does not forgive financial obligations), financial aid (including state-funded scholarships), athletic participation and eligibility, university room and board plans, use of campus resources and access to campus, immigration status for international students, status and benefits of veterans and dependent of veterans, and Academics.
+Students assigned a disciplinary withdrawal, even for a short period of time, may face additional consequences in other areas such as tuition, residence hall costs, and fees (withdrawal does not forgive financial obligations), financial aid (including federal or state funded scholarships), athletic participation and eligibility, university room and board plans, use of campus resources and access to campus, immigration status for international students, status and benefits of veterans and dependent of veterans, and Academics.

 Out of Good Standing: Students out of good standing are prohibited from actively participating in extra-curricular activities unless required to fulfill an academic requirement.
 Leadership positions in any club, organization, or athletic team will be forfeited.
-It is up to the Vice President of Student Services if and when students are allowed to return to prior leadership positions.
+It is up to the Student Life Office if and when students are allowed to return to prior leadership positions.
 Students are ineligible for awards while out of good standing.
 Students will be notified by the Student Life Office of how they may return to good standing status.
+Requests for single residence hall rooms may also be denied.